jchengroa/dlsucpespt/README.md

                       Added ability for loadsave function to read json files

 === ( Dated: March 16, 2025 @ 01:26 PM ) ===

+< < < General Version: 0.3 > > >

+main.py -             Updated Options, Combined Create and Load into One called Start
+                      Input (clean) that is password protected that wipes the save file Added Exception handling on the input, as ctrl+c raised an error. menu.py -             Updated ASCII Art for Menu Box, and Create Save elements
+                      Optimization: Removed more unecessary variables and replaced with functions coursemanagement.py - Added function to automatically loads save files with data and creates new data for save files without data
+                      Added a submenu for Create Save File.
+                      Added Create Save File function from syllabus template, with exception handling Added Create Save File function from scratch, with exception handling Added ability to save data into the main json file Added ability to read from the syllabus json When a save is found, a function is created to load and pass the information to course management system
+                      Added Exception handling in other functions
+                      Optimization: Removed Variables and Simplified Code

+=== ( Dated: March 25, 2025 @ 12:37 AM ) ===